dcorboy/TripTik/DATE_HANDLING.md

 ## SQLite ORDER BY Compatibility

-SQLite's `ORDER BY` works perfectly with ISO 8601 datetime strings because:
-- They sort lexicographically in chronological order
+SQLite's `ORDER BY` is neccessary to sort leg lexicographically in chronological order.
-- No special date parsing required
-- Consistent across all timezones

 ### Example Query
 ```sql